DATA PROCESSING AGREEMENT

 For the purposes of this DPA:

-“personal data”, “special categories of data”, “process/processing”, “controller”, “processor”, “data subject” and “supervisory authority” shall have the same meaning as in Regulation (EU) 2016/679 of the European Parliament and the Council (also known as “EU General Data Protection Regulation” or “GDPR”).
+“personal data”, “special categories of data”, “process/processing”, “controller”, “processor”, “data subject” and “supervisory authority” shall have the same meanings as in UK Data Protection Legislation and Regulation (EU) 2016/679 of the European Parliament and the Council (also known as “EU General Data Protection Regulation” or “GDPR”), in each case as may be applicable in the circumstances.

 “Sub-processor” means any processor engaged by Evvnt or by any other sub-processor of Evvnt, which agrees to receive from Evvnt, or from any other sub-processor of Evvnt, Client Personal Data intended for processing activities to be carried out on behalf of Client and in accordance with its instructions, the terms of this DPA and the terms of the written subcontract.